 You may be interested: Mangroves in Latin America: What are they and what are they for?

 The reason why protection plans for certain marine areas are generated is simple.
 According to the report, "the main objective of conservation is to achieve a representative protection of biodiversity.
 Oceanic kingdoms and ecoregions are an increasingly important biogeographical classification for conservation planning and evaluation."
 In other words, the species that inhabit a marine space is one of the reasons why these parks are created.

-However, these actions do not seem to be enough if one takes into account that only 5% of these natural areas considered wild are protected.
+However, these actions do not seem to be enough if one takes IGNORE INTO account that only 5% of these natural areas considered wild are protected.
 "Despite having a high genetic diversity, unique functional traits, and endemic species, wild areas are ignored in global environmental agreements," the report states.
 In addition, protection and conservation still present challenges.
 For decades our oceans have faced dangers that threaten the existence of the wild marine life that still remains.
 Pollution, heat waves as a result of climate change, acidification generated by CO2 emissions, marine exploitation, and the destruction of habitats as a result of that human activity are some examples of this.